Fit as a Mama Bear

 You can also check out these pregnancy-safe workouts on my YouTube channel where you'll see visual demos of all the exercises and how to modify them.

-Frequently Asked Questions About Ab Exercises In Pregnancy
+Ab Exercises In Pregnancy FAQs

 Is it ok to do ab exercises while pregnant?

 Ab exercises can be done while pregnant so long as they’re low-impact and modified as needed.
-The focus should be more on core exercises and strength than direct abdominal strength and supporting the belly and organs as the baby grows.
+The focus should be more on core exercises and strength than direct abdominal strength, and supporting the belly and organs as the baby grows.

 Can you do ab workouts in the first trimester?